mattermost/docs/source/configure/configuration-settings.rst

 *Available in legacy Enterprise Edition E20*

+This setting isn't available in the System Console and can only be set in ``config.json``.

 Determines how many new posts are batched together before they are added to the Elasticsearch index.
 It may be necessary to increase this value to avoid hitting the rate limit of your Elasticsearch cluster on installs handling multiple messages per second.
-This setting can only be changed from ``config.json`` file, it cannot be changed from the System Console user interface.

 +--------------------------------------------------------------------------------------------------------+
 | This feature's ``config.json`` setting is ``"LiveIndexingBatchSize": 1`` with numerical input.         |